A woman with a red dress posing and a photographer taking her picture

 The show embraces the multiple and interrelated meanings embedded in the notion of appearance.
 From acts of appearing and becoming visible—including different types of apparitions—to the idea of impressions and physical resemblance, artists in the show grapple with the complexities of negotiating (in)visibility, revisiting and remaking family archives and stories, and engaging and reconfiguring spiritual practices.

 Conceived as an appearance in and of itself, this exhibition understands diaspora as an embodied experience and as an intellectual concept, underscoring the political implications of positioning oneself as a diasporic subject in order to address historical silences.
-The Appearance contributes to a broader reflection on the relationship between artistic production and the histories of racialization that intersect in the region, opening space for dialogues that transgress national borders.
+The Appearance contributes to a broader reflection on the relationship between artistic production and the histories of racialization that intersect in the regions, opening space for dialogues that transgress national borders.

 The exhibition includes the artworks of artists like Kazuya Sakai in Argentina, Albert Chong in Jamaica, Wifredo Lam in Cuba, Mimiam Hsu in Costa Rica and Tomie Ohtake, Mario Ishikawa, and Tikashi Fukushima in Brazil.